 “Calved” by Sam J. Miller

 A father sees his son, Thede, after being away on a job for three months.
-Thede has changed; he’s a teenager so he’s grown some, but more importantly his demeanor is different.
-His eyes are flat and joyless.
-They have trouble connecting.
+Thede has changed; he’s a teenager so he’s grown some, but more importantly his demeanor is different and they have trouble connecting.
 Thede’s mother says he’s having some trouble at school with bullies.
 The dad has a sentimental gift for Thede that he hopes will turn the tide.

 “L. T.’s Theory of Pets” by Stephen King

 L. T. likes to tell the story of how his wife left him, but he doesn’t like talking about how she’s likely dead now, a victim of the Axe Man.
 Arriving home from work one day he found the garage door open and her car gone.
-Inside, there’s a note from her on the fridge telling him she’s left him and detailing her reasons.
+Inside, there was a note from her on the fridge telling him she’d left him.
 L. T. believes a lot of their problems came from their two pets—a dog she bought for him and a cat he bought for her.
-She says she’s going to her mother’s but she never arrives.

 “The Blind Spot” by Barry Perowne